telerik/fiddler-everywhere-docs/user-guide/inspector-types.md

 ### Raw Inspector

 The **Raw Inspector** allows you to view the complete request and response, including headers and bodies, as text.
-Most of the inspector represents a large text area that displays the body text interpreted by using the detected character set with the headers, the byte-order-marker, or an embedded `META` tag declaration.
+Most of the inspector represents a large text area that displays the body text interpreted using the detected character set with the headers, the byte-order-marker, or an embedded `META` tag declaration.

 By default, the request or response will be displayed as received, which means that encoded or compressed content will be in a non-human readable format and received as is.
-The **Raw Inspector** comes with a special **decode** button in the inspector toolbar to decode encoded or compressed content.
+The **Raw Inspector** comes with a special **decode** button (located in the inspector toolbar), decoding encoded content.

 The following figure displays encoded raw content with the **decode** button inactive.